 ASTEC is the premiere audio/visual services provider on campus.
 Since 1980, ASTEC has been providing free services to registered student organizations and paid services to the rest of the UW community.
 Student groups can get help with events from projectors for weekly meetings to large scale systems for special events.
 Visit the ASTEC page for more info.

 Freshman Senate is the first year program for students interested in collegiate government and general campus involvement.
-The group is open to any first year student and meets every Tuesday at 5pm in the Union Senate Chambers.
+The group is open to any first-time first-year student and meets every Tuesday at 5pm in the Union Senate Chambers.
 Visit the Freshman Senate page for more information.

 Funding Board provides over $150,000 in funding each year to student groups of UW.
 This includes large scale events happening each year and one time programs that student groups want to put on.
 The RSO Funding Board also has limited funds available for Conference Registration fees for student groups.
 Visit the Funding Board Page for more information and forms related to funding requests.

-The ASUW Students' Attorney Program offers legal services to all fee paying UW students.
+The ASUW Student Legal Services offers legal services to all fee paying UW students.
 The Program is funded through the allocation of a portion of the ASUW fee paid each semester by fee paying students.
-The consultation services provided by the Students' Attorney Program are free, therefore, to those students who have prepaid their fee packages.
-Visit the Students' Attorney page for more info.
+The consultation services provided by the Student Legal Services are free, therefore, to those students who have prepaid their fee packages.
+Visit the Student Legal Services page for more info.

 The purpose of the United Multicultural Council is to improve the campus climate through community education, progressive action and appropriate reactions to diversity and social justice issues as they arise, and increased communication in the promotion of respect for diversity and social justice at the University of Wyoming.
 UMC is open to any UW student.
 Meeting times rotate.
 Contact email@example.com for more information.